Charles A. Jonas: Law and politics

 Jonas was admitted to the bar in 1906 and commenced practice in Lincolnton.
 He joined the Republican Party and was appointed as the local United States Postmaster at Lincolnton, serving 1907-1910 during the Theodore Roosevelt administration.
 He became editor of a local newspaper which he helped to establish in 1906.

 Jonas served as City Attorney of Lincolnton 1908–1912.
 He was elected to the North Carolina Senate in 1914, serving 1915–1919.
 Active in the party, he served as delegate to the Republican National Conventions in 1916, 1932, and 1936.

 He was an unsuccessful candidate for election to the Sixty-sixth Congress in 1918.
-After returning to his law practice, he was appointed during President Hoover's administration as assistant United States attorney for the western district of North Carolina, serving 1921–1925.
+After returning to his law practice, he was appointed during President Warren G. Harding's administration as assistant United States attorney for the western district of North Carolina, serving 1921–1925.

 Jonas was elected to two terms, separated by years, to the North Carolina House of Representatives, serving 1927–1929 and 1935–1937.
 He also served as a member of the Republican National Committee.

 Jonas was elected in 1928 as a Republican to the 71st United States Congress (March 4, 1929 – March 3, 1931), defeating Alfred L. Bulwinkle.
 He served during the Stock Market Crash and onset of the Great Depression.
 That year his son Charles R. Jonas joined him in his law practice, which they named Jonas and Jonas.
 His son also became active in the Republican Party.

 The senior Jonas did not succeed in winning re-election to Congress in 1930 or 1932, when many Democrats won on the strength of Franklin D. Roosevelt's coattails.
 Jonas lost to Bulwinkle who had he defeated in the prior election.

 He was appointed as United States attorney for the western district of North Carolina, serving from April 1, 1931, to July 1, 1932.
 He was an unsuccessful candidate for election to the United States Senate in 1938.
 He was an unsuccessful candidate for election in 1942 to the Seventy-eighth Congress.